RikoDiGray/data-passwords/README.md

 How to start:

 1. Open the site on the local server, that is 127.0.0.1, or similar.
-2. Go to the site.
+2. We go to the site and enter the password, the standard password is "111".
+   You can change it in back-packet \ about.js
 3. Check it out!

 # EN; How to add your logins, passwords, etc.